itfarrier/itfarrier.github.io/src/pages/blog/2016-09-13-molchaniie-ili-dien'-vtoroi/index.en.md

 foot in search of a convenient place to stop (I was at the very bottom of the slope).
 I walked to the top and got crazy because the hitchhiking didn’t flop a damn thing in a convenient place.
 I could not stand it and go on.
-Having reached the junction, I walked a little further than it, and there the car stopped for 10 minutes: VAZ 2109.
+Having reached the junction, I walked a little further than it, and there the car stopped for 10 minutes: VAZ-2109.

 ![](IMG_20160825_121224.jpg)

 The driver was Buryat Nikolai (he is in the photo), who left his native Ulan-Ude to Sverdlovsk.
 He drove back to the capital of Buryatia to visit his parents.
-I was surprised that he did not drink or eat during the entire day of the trip so as not to “go to the toilet”.
+I was surprised that he did not drink or eat during the entire day of the trip so as not to ‘go to the toilet’.
 I drove with him to Irkutsk almost without speaking.
 On the way, I took a photo widely known in narrow circles:

 ![](IMG_20160825_130822.jpg)

-Further — Irkutsk.
+Further – Irkutsk.

 In the city, I determined through 2GIS that I needed bus 13.
 At the bus stop, I asked a stranger (she was beautiful, by the way, that’s why I came up) if I had decided everything correctly with